How You Can Boost Your Trial to Paid SaaS Conversion Rate

 First: Determine Why Your SaaS Conversion Rates Are Low & Users are Not Converting

-There are many best practices with wide application that can boost trial to paid conversions.
+There are many best practices with wide applications that can boost trial to paid conversions.
 We’ll talk about many of them in the next two sections.

 But first, it’s essential that you understand why your own users are not converting.